deep-security/chef-agent/deep-security-agent/README.md

 ## Requirements

 All of the recipes in this cookbook require a working Deep Security infrastructure.
 The key component is the Deep Security manager.
-The agents (which these recipes help you manager) do the heavy lifting but the manager gives the marching orders.
+The agents (which these recipes help you manage) do the heavy lifting but the manager gives the marching orders.

 There are no specific technical requirements beyond a standard Chef deployment.